Ensemble Transport Adaptive Importance Sampling: Introduction

-As such, the development of efficient parallel MCMC algorithms is an important area for research.
-Since MCMC methods can be naively parallelised by simply running many independent chains in parallel, the focus needs to be on the development of methods which gain some added benefit through parallelism.
+Since the clock speed of an individual processor is no longer following Moore's law\cite{moore1998cramming}, improvements in computational power are largely coming from the parallelisation of multiple cores.
+As such, the area of parallel MCMC methods is becoming increasingly of interest.
 One class of parallel MCMC method uses multiple proposals, with only one of these proposals being accepted.
 Examples of this approach include multiple try MCMC\cite{liu2000multiple} and ensemble MCMC\cite{neal2011mcmc}.
-In \cite{calderhead2014general}, a general construction for the parallelisation of MCMC methods was presented, which demonstrated speed ups of up to two orders of magnitude when compared with serial methods.
+In \cite{calderhead2014general}, a general construction for the parallelisation of MCMC methods was presented, which demonstrated speed ups of up to two orders of magnitude when compared with serial methods on a single core.
+Another approach involves pre-fetching, where the possible future acceptances/rejections are calculated in advance\cite{angelino2014accelerating}.

-In this paper, we present a framework for parallelisation of importance sampling, which can be built around many of the current Metropolis-based methodologies in order to create an efficient target proposal from the current state of all of the chains in the ensemble.
-The idea is to consider the current state on each of a set of parallel chains as an ensemble, and to resample using a transformation based on optimal transport.
-Samplers based on optimal transport have also been considered in \cite{el2012bayesian}.
+A variety of other methods have been designed with particular scenarios in mind.
+For instance, sampling from high/infinite-dimensional posterior distributions is of interest in many applications.
+The majority of Metropolis-Hastings algorithms suffer from the curse of dimensionality, requiring more samples for a given degree of accuracy as the parameter dimension is increased.
+However some dimension-independent methods have been developed, based on Crank-Nicolson discretisations of certain stochastic differential equations\cite{cotter2013mcmc}.
+Other ideas such as chain adaptation\cite{haario2005componentwise} and early rejection of samples can also aid reduction of the computational workload\cite{solonen2012efficient}.

+However, high dimensionality is not the only challenge that we may face.
+Complex structure in low dimensions can cause significant issues.
+These issues may arise due to large correlations between parameters in the posterior, leading to long thin curved structures which many standard methods can struggle with.
+These features are common, for example, in inverse problems related to epidemiology and other biological applications\cite{house2016bayesian}.